WTF*

 Bellagio Hotel, Las Vegas, ADA Mobility Room with lift and roll-in shower

 Surehands lift track from toilet into roll-in shower and there are well-placed grab bars next to toilet and in the shower.
 But, the overhead track is oddly placed and doesn’t reach the shower’s built-in bench.
-A wheelchair user could have to transfer, without using the lift and then be unable to close the shower door.
+A solo wheelchair user would have to transfer, without using the lift and then be unable to close the shower door.

 Bellagio Hotel, Las Vegas ADA Mobility Room with lift and tub